L400-RTI/Training-material/modules/12 - CICD and ALM.md

 #### Key Architectural Components and Interactions

-The core RTI components relevant to ALM are:
+The core Real-Time Intelligence components relevant to ALM are:

 - **Eventhouse:** A scalable ingestion and query platform, leveraging Azure Data Explorer (ADX) backend capabilities but optimized for Fabric’s capacity and operational model.